 One of the easiest ways to transform simple chicken stock, this recipe just needs eggs, scallions, and soy sauce!

 - Basic Instructions: Heat 1 cup chicken broth (optional: with 2 slices fresh ginger) until simmering.
-Remove 1/4 cup of the stock and whisk it with 1 teaspoon of cornstarch in a small bowl.
+Remove 1/4 cup of the stock and whisk it with 1 teaspoon cornstarch in a small bowl.
 Whisk back into stock and simmer for 1 minute.
-Whisk 1 large egg with 1 teaspoon of cornstarch.
+Whisk 1 large egg with 1 teaspoon cornstarch.
 Make sure your soup is at a bare simmer.
 Slowly drizzle in egg while whisking.
 Let stand for 1 minute, then serve with sliced scallions and soy sauce.

 - See More Photos & Get a Recipe: How To Make Egg Drop Soup